netigent/file-store-io/README.md

 In terms of using the Library the following should get you up and running quickly

 # Version Changes
+**1.0.6** Versioning, if you via Constructor increment maxVersions the app will store that many latest copies, if you push same file+ext in the same mainGroup, subGroup, it considers same file and will return same fileRef keeping X last versions.

+**1.0.5** Upgraded to .net 6 LTS

+**1.0.4** Stablity improvements.

+**1.0.3** Stablity improvements.

 **1.0.2** 'Customer' has been relabelled to 'MainGroup', and 'FileTypeGroup' relabelled to 'SubGroup' for clarity and added functionality to access those.
 'FileType' is also now known as 'MimeType' to reflect the data stored.

 ***Database*** If you can best to delete the table [FileStoreIndex] and allow recreation, but you dont have too.
 The Client will auto upgrade your database, you can then manually remove column [FileType] from [FileStoreIndex] if you want - its no longer used!